Large Family Gathered in Kitchen

 • Delaware trusts are subject to the exclusive jurisdiction of Delaware’s Chancery Court, which has expertise in quickly resolving tough trust questions.

-Stifel Delaware Trust offers a broad, integrated investment platform to wealth families and business owners wishing to created or transfer a trust of $5 million or more in assets to take advantage of the special services offered by a Delaware trustee.
+Stifel Trust Delaware offers wealthy families and business owners the ability to take advantage of the special services offered by a Delaware trustee.

 For more information on Delaware Trust Services, please contact your Stifel Financial Advisor.

 Trust and fiduciary services are provided by Stifel Trust Company, N.A. and Stifel Trust Company Delaware, N.A. (collectively Stifel Trust Companies), wholly owned subsidiaries of Stifel Financial Corp. and affiliates of Stifel, Nicolaus & Company, Incorporated, Member SIPC & NYSE.
 Unless otherwise specified, products purchased from or held by Stifel Trust Companies are not insured by the FDIC or any other government agency, are not deposits or other obligations of Stifel Trust Companies, are not guaranteed by Stifel Trust Companies, and are subject to investment risks, including possible loss of the principal invested.
-Stifel Trust Companies do not provide legal or tax advice.
+None of Stifel, Stifel Trust Companies, or affiliated companies provide legal or tax advice.